Scripture Passage: Job 8:8

 Then came Charles Darwin, who asked, “If there is no God, then how do we explain our existence?”
 He concluded that man is simply a product of evolution.

 These ideas have been around for a long time but have resurged in recent days.
-We shouldn’t be discouraged; these theories do not have something readily available to us, as Christians: the truth, and the Holy Spirit.
+We shouldn’t be discouraged; these theories are missing something readily available to us as Christians: the truth, and the Holy Spirit.
 We, who see the Bible as the incorruptible, indestructible, and indispensable Word of God, must stand, anointed with the Holy Spirit and a heart full of love, and preach the absolute truth of the Gospel.

 Do you know what you believe, and why you believe it?
 Familiarize yourself with the truth of the Bible.
 Remember, as Adrian Rogers says, “Facts are like a recipe and truth is like the meal; digest the truth and it will change your life.”